Jakhongir0103/jakhongir0103.github.io/_projects/4_project.md

 **Strict Rewards (0-45°)**: The model learned to predict angles uniformly across the full range, demonstrating good coverage.
 However, it developed a tendency to use the tool multiple times per query, suggesting inefficient interaction patterns.

-**Small Batch Training**: With smaller batches, the model learned highly efficient behavior—using the tool exactly once per query.
-But this came at a cost: it converged to always predicting the average angle (~90°), essentially learning a safe but uninformative strategy.
+**Small Batch Training**: With smaller batches, the model learned highly efficient behavior—using the tool exactly once per query (number of turns = 4).
+But this came at a cost: it converged to always predicting the average angle (~0°), essentially learning a safe but uninformative strategy.

 **Large Batch + Strict Rewards**: This configuration achieved a balanced outcome, maintaining reasonable angle diversity while keeping tool usage relatively efficient.